 - From the letters of interest (LOI), approximately 10 applicants will be invited to submit full applications.
 LOIs will be reviewed by an ad-hoc Osher Center Pilot Grant Review Committee (chaired by the Osher Center Research Director).

-- Full applications undergo a formal peer-reviewed process and will be ranked.
-Ranked proposals will be discussed with the Osher Center Advisory Committee, and final decisions will be announced Saturday, July 1st.
+- Full applications undergo a formal peer-reviewed process and will be ranked according to NIH criteria.
+Ranked proposals will be reviewed by the Osher Center Directors, and final decisions will be announced on July 1st, 2023.

 - Written critiques will not be provided.

-- Recipients will be obligated to periodic reports of activity to the Osher Center and an oral presentation to the Osher Advisory Committee at the end of the funding period (one year).
+- Recipients will be obligated to provide a progress report to the Osher Center at six months, and an oral presentation at the end of the funding period (one year), or at the Osher Integrative Medicine Network Forum, or upon completion of the study.

 - Grantees will notify the Osher Center when other grants are received as a result of pilot funding.